willthedevelop3r/Decoder-ring/README.md

 # Decoder-Ring Project

-This is a project I completed as a student at Thinkful bootcamp.
+This is a project I completed as a student at Thinkful.
 I wrote the javascript and tests for this project.

 ## Caesar Shift Function